Cincinnati Children's Blog

 Additionally, particular personality traits can make a person more at-risk for an eating disorder.
 Parents of a child or teen who has obsessive/compulsive tendencies, anxiety or depression should be aware of the signs and may also consider asking the child’s teachers to be careful when delivering information that is intended to illicit a behavioral change.
 For example, we often get calls after health classes during which kids have learned that fat is bad or that they’re supposed to have a certain BMI or count calories.
 In kids who have the tendencies described above, this can be problematic because they are at risk of making extreme changes to abide by these new “rules” they’ve just learned.

 If you know a young person who is exhibiting behaviors described above, I encourage you to help that child or teenager seek a medical evaluation for disordered eating.
 The earlier intervention begins, the better that person’s chances are of an excellent treatment outcome.
-Additionally, serious medical problems can arise if disordered eating continues, making it even more important that the early signs of a problem be taken seriously.
+Additionally, serious medical problems, such as dangerously low heart rate or stress fractures, can arise if disordered eating continues — making it even more important that the early signs of a problem be taken seriously.

-If you have questions, or would like to request an appointment, please contact our Eating Disorders Program.
+If you have questions, or would like to learn how to request an appointment, please contact our Eating Disorders Program.

 Author’s Note: It is important to see a physician who is specially trained in the treatment of eating disorders if one is suspected.
 Part of the process of diagnosing an eating disorder is ruling out other causes of the signs and symptoms a person is exhibiting.
 These can be both physical and psychological which is why it’s essential that a medical doctor and mental health therapist, who specialize in eating disorder treatment, be the ones to initially evaluate a person who has been referred.
 When physical and emotional concerns point to other diagnoses, recommendations for different treatment would be made.